rmseng/2048-agent/README.md

   * `free_cells` returns an array of Tiles with nil (empty) values
   * `get_value(row, col)` returns either nil or an integer, depending on the presence and value of a Tile

 Starting a new trial means a new agent will be instantiated.
-If you want to write a learning agent, you could use class variables.
+If you want to write a learning agent, you could use class variables, but be sure to synchronize them if you're testing them in parallel.

-After you think you've got an agent worthy of more extensive testing, try using the 'local' option to simulate many games locally (without running Firefox.)
+After you think you've got an agent worthy of extensive testing, try using the 'local' option to simulate many games locally (without running Firefox.)
 TwentyFortyEight will simulate games of 2048 and collect the results for you.

 Contributing
 ------------------